 Eagle Point Park offers splendid views of the Mississippi, and Illinois and Wisconsin.
 The park is well known for sightings of the Bald Eagle.
 The park also has gardens, pavilions, nature trails, barbecue grills, tennis courts, playground equipment and restrooms.

-Iowa's Great River Road has it all- historical sites, pretty towns, fun recreational areas and lots more.
-You are sure to have the time of your life on this trip.
+Iowa's Great River Road has it all- historical sites, pretty towns, fun recreational areas, and lots more.
+Ready to map out that summer road trip and recharge your batteries on the road?